Quinta República

 Statement:

-Titled after the political party founded in 1997—often seen as a turning point in Venezuela’s socio-economic decline—this series serves as a metaphor for nostalgia in the minds of immigrants.
-It reflects on the fragility of memory through glitching, overlapping, and blurring effects.
+Titled after the political party founded in 1997—often seen as a turning point in Venezuela’s socio-economic decline—this series explores nostalgia in the minds of immigrants.
+Glitching, overlapping, and blurring effects are used to reflect the fragility of memory.
 The images are unedited and captured spontaneously using panning, zoom-ins, multiple exposures, and other in-camera techniques.
 By embracing the camera’s limitations, the work treats photography not as a tool for documenting reality, but as a means of imposing perspective.
 The choice of PVC fabric echoes the aesthetic of political propaganda, functioning as both critique and parody of official narratives.